Lam-Big-Water/adminSystem/src/notes.md

 ```

 ```
-react query v5 {isLoading} status and flag have been renamed to {isPending}
+react query v5 {isPending} status and flag have been renamed to {isPending}
 ```